 Note: Matriculation in the University of Maine system is not required, although students may choose to matriculate and transfer credits from the certificate program once completed.
 Course costs are concurrent with the current undergraduate tuition and fee schedule.

 Requirements: Students must take four 3-credit courses for completion of the Certificate program, including two required courses and two electives from the list below.

 Grade Point Average: A grade of C or better is required for all courses taken toward completion of the certificate program.

-For more information about this certificate program, please contact:
+For more information about this certificate program, please contact the School of Nursing

 Holistic Health 1 (CON 280) – This course explores the realm of holistic health, emphasizing the integration of body, mind, and spirit.
 Specific techniques and therapies will be introduced, including but not limited to nutrition, stress management, meditation, therapeutic movement and massage, music, and others.
 Primary goal is to bring greater self-confidence, increased knowledge, and self-responsibility about health into each student’s life.
 (Credits: 3)